 An experimental live broadcast of Wave Machine was aired online on 27th March 2020.

-Wave Machine will be exhibited at Ramsgate Festival of Sound 6th – 13th September 2020, using data from the Goodwin Sands buoy.
+Wave Machine was also exhibited as part of the ‘sonic trail’ at Ramsgate Festival of Sound using data from a buoy at Goodwin Sands.

 Data supplied by the Channel Coastal Observatory.